pyth-network/governance/docs/constitution/pyth-dao-constitution.md

 - Constitutional PIPs are voted on by the Pyth DAO and they involve:
   - the upgrade of the Governance, Staking or Multisig programs
   - the amendment of this Constitution
+  - the creation of Pyth DAO councils and sub-committees
 - Operational PIPs that are either voted on by the Pyth DAO or delegated to one of the two Councils.
   - Operational PIPs that are voted on by the Pyth DAO:
         - the election of members of the Pythian Council